 Payload

-AcquisitionMode FlushFilter SensorAcqTime SampleDelay
+AcquisitionMode FlushFilter UInt8 UInt8 FlushFilter AquireDelay SampleDelay

-UInt8 UInt8 Float32 Float32
+UInt8 Float32 Float32

-AcquisitionMode:
+AcquisitionMode

-This flag sets whether output will be presented in Continuous or Polled Acquisition Mode.
-Polled Mode is TRUE and is the default.
-Polled Mode should be selected when the host system will poll the SeaTRAX for each data set.
+This flag sets whether output will be presented in Polled or Continuous Acquisition Mode.
+"Poll Mode" is TRUE and is the default.
+Poll mode should be selected when the host system will poll the SeaTRAX for each data set.
 Continuous Mode should be selected if the user will have the SeaTRAX output data to the host system at a relatively fixed rate.
+Once SeaTRAX is set to Continuous mode, data sets will output automatically after power cycle.
+In this case, the very first set of data will take longer than the "AcquireDelay" specified to output right after power on.

-FlushFilter:
+FlushFilter